impleri/player-skills/readme.md

 ```

-`SkillType`s are available in both the logical server and the logical client sides
+`SkillType`s are available in both the logical server and the logical client sides via `net.impleri.playerskills.StateContainer`
-via `net.impleri.playerskills.api.SkillType` static methods.
-Post-modification `Skill`s are only available on the server
+accessible via `net.impleri.playerskills.PlayerSkills.STATE.SKILL_TYPE_OPS`.
+Registered `Skill`s are likewise accessible
+in the `StateContainer` via `net.impleri.playerskills.PlayerSkills.STATE.SKILL_OPS`, but these will differ between
+client and server because only the logical server tracks injected modifications.
+However, the logical client does keep
+the local players's skills sync in the `ClientStateContainer` (`net.impleri.playerskills.client.PlayerSkillsClient.STATE.SKILLS`).
-side via `net.impleri.playerskills.server.api.Skill` static methods.
-Validating a player's skills (`can`) can be done on
+Validating a player's skills (`can`) can be done on server (`net.impleri.playerskills.server.PlayerSkillsServer.STATE.PLAYER_OPS`);
-both client (`net.impleri.playerskills.client.PlayerClient`) and server (`net.impleri.playerskills.api.Player`).
+it can be done in the logical client, but it is slightly more convoluted at the moment.

 Any manipulation to those skills (`set`) can only happen on the server side.
 It should be noted that the API layer does
 have the convenience methods (e.g. `improve`, `degrade`).